BenDuval/SeniorProject/README.md

 Once all nodes are running and idle, Ground can initiate the first Master assignment using BPSK.
 This begins the round of master-slave interactions and data collection.
 See `become_master()` in the source for details.

+For academic use only.
+Developed by Ben Duval & Estwban Perez.
+Contact: [ben.duval@ymail.com]